JozzefBar/BoardChamp-app/README.md

 Moreover, users can log detailed statistics including the date and time range during which the game was played.
 They can also record the players involved, their final rankings, and optionally add notes summarizing the outcome or any important details about the game.

 Additionally, users can browse their game history to see when and what games were played.
 They have the option to edit or update specific details of past game sessions.
+Also there is a possibility to export and import your game session.

 ---